La Jolla Half Marathon Race Prep 4/16/2022

 Starting around 5:45am, the I-5 Freeway exits near the fairgrounds will start to get backed up - double edged sword - the longer you wait to drive in, the longer the car lines, the later you'll be.
 You will be parking in the big lot across the street from the track, so plan on a 10-15 minute walk from there.
 If you know back way to get into Del Mar race track, may want to use it.
 PLAN TO ARRIVE AT THE RACE TRACK NLT 5:30AM HINT: Come from the North, or if driving from the south, pass the backed up exit, and get off on the next one, come back down heading South.

 Park at the Finish - and bus it to the start, Keep in mind that this is in the Cove area, so it gets very crowded even early in the morning.
 YOU MUST BE IN LINE BY 5:00AM.
-Last bus leaves at 5:30 am, race starts at 7:00AM. ** THE COVE AREA WILL BE BUSY.
+Last bus leaves between 4:30am and 5:15 am, race starts at 6:00AM. ** THE COVE AREA WILL BE BUSY.
 PLAN ON EXTRA 15-25 MINUTES TO GET INTO LA JOLLA, TO PARK AND THEN TO WALK TO THE COVE TO GET INTO THE LINES.
-PLAN TO ARRIVE INTO LA JOLLA NLT 4:30AM.
+PLAN TO ARRIVE INTO LA JOLLA NLT 4:15AM/4:30AM.

 Meeting Area, Time & Group Picture